Give Now

 Lessons are hosted on the campus of Bob Jones University in the former Mack Library, which is now called the Mack Building.

-Like last year, M&G will combine both elementary and middle school lessons for each of the monthly sessions!
-Your elementary and middle school child/ren will have varying degrees of difficulty for their art projects, but they will be learning together.
+Like last year, M&G will combine both elementary and middle school lessons, but on the Friday sessions only each month!
+Your elementary and middle school child/ren will learn together during the lesson time, but will create age-appropriate art projects separately.

 Please contact us in advance of registering.
 An M&G educator will listen to your child’s needs and determine how we can best serve your child with the teaching and projects.
 You can reach us at contact@museumandgallery.org or (864) 770-1331.